satellite-image-deep-learning/techniques/README.md

 * [Oil tank instance segmentation with Mask R-CNN](https://github.com/georgiosouzounis/instance-segmentation-mask-rcnn) with [accompanying article](https://medium.com/@georgios.ouzounis/oil-storage-tank-instance-segmentation-with-mask-r-cnn-77c94433045f)
 * [FactSeg](https://github.com/Junjue-Wang/FactSeg) -> Foreground Activation Driven Small Object Semantic Segmentation in Large-Scale Remote Sensing Imagery (TGRS)
 * [Pix2Pix-for-Semantic-Segmentation-of-Satellite-Images](https://github.com/A2Amir/Pix2Pix-for-Semantic-Segmentation-of-Satellite-Images) -> using Pix2Pix network to segment the building footprint from Satellite Images
+* [EarthMapper](https://github.com/rmkemker/EarthMapper) -> Pipeline for the Semantic Segmentation of Remote Sensing Imagery

 ## Object detection
 Put a box around individual objects in an image.
 A good introduction to the challenge of performing object detection on aerial imagery is given in [this paper](https://arxiv.org/abs/1902.06042v2).
 In summary, images are large and objects may comprise only a few pixels, easily confused with random features in background.
 An example task is detecting boats on the ocean, which should be simpler than land based detection owing to the relatively blank background in images, but is still challenging.
 Note that very small objects are often addressed using segmentation.